 All humans move plants, most often by accident and sometimes with intent.
-Humans, unfortunately, are only rarely moved by plants.
+Humans, unfortunately, are only rarely moved by the sight of exotic plants.

-The history of plant movements have often been difficult to establish.
-In the past the only way to tell a plant's homeland was to look for the number of related species in a region to provide clues on origin.
-This idea was firmly established by Nikolai Vavilov before being sent off to his unfortunate death in Siberia.
-Today, genetic relatedness of plants can be examined by comparing the similarity of chosen DNA sequences and among individuals of a species those sequence locations that are most variable.
-Some recent studies on individual plants and their relatedness have provided some very interesting glimpses into human history.
+Unfortunately, the history of plant movements is often difficult to establish.
+In the past, the only way to tell a plant's homeland was to look for the number of related species in a region to provide clues on their area of origin.
+This idea was firmly established by Nikolai Vavilov before he was sent off to Siberia, thanks to Stalin's crank-scientist Lysenko, to meet an early death.
+Today, genetic relatedness of plants can be examined by comparing the similarity of DNA sequences (although this is apparently harder than with animals due to issues with polyploidy).
+Some recent studies on individual plants and their relatedness have provided insights into human history.
 A study on baobabs in India and their geographical origins in East Africa established by a study in 2015 and that of coconuts in 2011 are hopefully just the beginnings.
-These demonstrate ancient human movements which have never received much attention in story-tellings of history.
+These demonstrate ancient human movements which have never received much attention from most standard historical accounts.

 |Smith's idea of the elephant as emphasised by him.|

 |The actual Stela in question|